Safety Data Sheets

 In summary, reviewing and updating SWMS is essential for maintaining a safe and compliant workplace.
 It ensures that safety protocols evolve with changes in work practices, technology, and regulations, ultimately reducing risk and promoting a culture of safety.

-With Sherm Software, SWMS are available in the Documentation module for workers to access anytime with Sherm’s Mobile App.
+With Sherm Software, Safe Work Method Statements are available in the Documentation module for workers to access anytime with Sherm’s Mobile App.
 Retraining of new or updated SWMS for workers is made easy with the Training and Competency module and can be scheduled for workers to complete anytime with Sherm’s Mobile App or Web App.
 Notifications are sent when training has been completed so employers can ensure relevant SWMS have been read and understood.

 What are Health and Safety Representatives?